larsbrinkhoff/lbForth/README.md

 The [C target nucleus](targets/c/nucleus.fth) used for bootstrapping has only twelve proper primitives.
-There is also the COLD word which compiles to main(), a signal handler, and four I/O words.
+There is also the COLD word which compiles to main(), and four I/O words.

 When the kernel starts, it jumps to the word called WARM.
 This is responsible for loading the rest of the system and entering the text